regenrek/codefetch/HOW-TO-RELEASE.md

-# How To Release codex-1up
+# How To Release codefetch

-This project ships via the Node script at `scripts/release.ts`.
+This project ships via the Node script at `scripts/release-fix-workspace.ts`.
 The script bumps versions, builds, publishes to npm, pushes tags, and creates a GitHub Release with notes from `CHANGELOG.md`.

 ## Prerequisites
 - Node 18+